stanbaek/ece387/_sources/Appendix/login-server.md

     └────────────────┘                       └────────────────┘
 ```

 **Key concept:** Student home directories live on the login server and are NFS-mounted on every master.
-When a student logs in to any master (set up per [login-client.md](login-client.md)), their home directory (`.bashrc`, SSH keys, ROS workspace) is automatically available — no per-machine setup needed.
+When a student logs in to any master (set up per [Master (Client) Setup](login-client.md)), their home directory (`.bashrc`, SSH keys, ROS workspace) is automatically available — no per-machine setup needed.

 > **Why not FreeIPA?** `freeipa-server` is not packaged for Ubuntu 24.04.
 OpenLDAP + SSSD is the standard replacement and provides the same centralized login and shared home directory functionality.